 - 1. What stereotypes do you see used in the book, especially with the character Chin-Kee?
 Be specific! - 2.
-How did Jin respond to his environment?
-How was he affected by the way he was treated by those around him? - 3.
+How was Jin affected by the way he was treated by those around him? - 3.
 Jin calls Wei-Chen and F.O.B.
 (Fresh Off the Boat) because he says and does things that don't conform to social norms.
 Would it be hard for you to move to a new country or even to just a new school to try to fit in?
 What would be difficult?
 Why?